google/codeworld/web/help/GuideUnit1.md

 If you run the code, you might be surprised to find there is no border!
 You've told your computer what the word `border` means, but you didn't say you wanted one in your program!
-You might try this instead.
+You might try this instead

 ~~~~~ . clickable
 program = drawingOf(nametag)